Board of Trustees Policy: 6.11

 Date: April 2020

-The purpose of this policy is to deter and detect fraud or other illegal or unethical activity by establishing a confidential channel of communication by which employees can report activity that they reasonably consider to be illegal, dishonest or in violation of College policies.
+The purpose of this policy is to deter and detect illegal, dishonest or unethical activity by establishing a confidential channel of communication by which employees can report activity that they reasonably consider to be illegal, dishonest, unethical, or in violation of College policies.
 This policy is in addition to federal and state whistleblower statutes and is not meant to supersede them.

-If an employee has knowledge of or a concern about what might be considered illegal or dishonest and fraudulent activity, the employee is to contact his or her immediate supervisor, the Executive Director of Human Resources or the Director of Equity and Diversity Initiatives.
+If an employee has knowledge of or a concern about what might be considered illegal, dishonest or unethical activity, the employee is to contact either his or her immediate supervisor, the Executive Director of Human Resources or the Director of Equity, Diversity and Inclusion.
 The employee must exercise sound judgment to avoid baseless allegations.
 An employee who files a report in bad faith or intentionally files a false report of wrongdoing will be subject to discipline.

-All reports of perceived illegal or dishonest activities will be promptly forwarded to the President, or her designee, who is responsible for coordinating the investigation and any required corrective actions.
-Employees with any questions regarding this policy should contact the Executive Director of Human Resources or the Director of Equity and Diversity Initiatives.
+All reports of perceived illegal or dishonest activities will be promptly forwarded to the President, or the President’s designee, who is responsible for coordinating the investigation and any required corrective actions.
+Employees with any questions regarding this policy should contact the Executive Director of Human Resources or the Director of Equity, Diversity and Inclusion.